cyralinc/terraform-provider-cyral/docs/data-sources/sidecar_instance_ids.md

 page_title: "cyral_sidecar_instance_ids Data Source - terraform-provider-cyral"
 subcategory: ""
 description: |-
-  Retrieves the IDs of all the current instances of a given sidecar.
+  ~> DEPRECATED This data source was deprecated.
+It will be removed in the next major version of the provider.
+Use the data source cyral_sidecar_instance instead
 ---

 # cyral_sidecar_instance_ids (Data Source)

-Retrieves the IDs of all the current instances of a given sidecar.
+~> **DEPRECATED** This data source was deprecated.
+It will be removed in the next major version of the provider.
+Use the data source `cyral_sidecar_instance` instead

 ## Example Usage